-PVNCCDSB Criteria for Identification Information for IPRC • Portfolio of classroom work or school documentation as • Two or more files of documentation which support identification under PVNCCDSB criteria in two or more available areas of exceptionality.
-Review of Student's OSR Report Card and/or Alternate Progress Report (See . page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+Information for IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators,2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
 Ed.
 Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
-Form 07) .
-Documentation about student needs meets the criteria for identification in two or more areas.

-Resource service is provided by a qualified Special Education Resource Teacher.

-Assistance is provided by a Co-Operative Education student, volunteer, peer tutor or Educational Assistant.

-parent perspective / in-put / view

-Community agency input

-Student's views, concerns and hopes
+Form 07) Assessment conducted by an optometrist or ophthalmologist to assess visual acuity IEP developed in coordination with the Teacher of the Blind.
+Parent perspective / in-put / view Community agency input Student's views, concerns and hopes Written medical documentation from an optometrist or ophthalmologist Student achievement which demonstrates a difficulty attaining Grade and age level academic expectations